NordicSemiconductor/Android-nRF-Connect/documentation/README.md

 # Automated tests

-The automated tests are now in BETA version.
-It has been tested but some issues may occur.
+Automated tests allow you to configure and run set of tests foor your Bluetooth Smart device using an Android 4.3+ phone.
 Fill free to submit comments, bugs or feature ideas.

 ## Resources

 1. [test.bat](test.bat) - the Windows script that may be used to run the test on the Android device.
-2. [sample_test_hrm.xml](sample_test_hrm.xml) - the sample test.
-It contains all supported features with some in-code documentation.
-It matches the HRS_DFU sample application from the SDK.
+2. [sample_test_hrm.xml](sample_test_hrm.xml) - one of the sample tests.
+It covers almost all features of the automated tests, except those added in nRF Connect 4.3 or later.
+It can be run on the HRS_DFU sample application from the SDK.
 You may modify it to match your application.
+3. [sample_test_scanning.xml](sample_test_scanning.xml) - the second sample test.
+Covers new scanning feature in automated tests added in nRF Connect v.
+4.3.

 ## How to begin

-The automated tests should work with any Bluetooth Smart device that's use the GATT protocol.
+The automated tests should work with any Bluetooth Smart device that comunicates over the GATT protocol.
 A test XML can be created to test it the services, characteristics and descriptors have the correct values and behaviour.
 A Device Firmware Update (DFU) also may be performed.

 To make an easy start the *sample_test_hrm.xml* file contains a test that can be used with the HRS_DFU sample from the SDK.
 The instruction below describes steps that should be performed to successfully run this test.

 **Note:** Starting from the SDK 8.0 the bootloader, in case the buttonless update is NOT being used, advertises with a device address increased by 1.
 Therefore, the test may fail in the first run if you have just the Soft Device and Bootloader flashed on the device.
 After flashing the HRS application onto it, it will start to advertise with a different address and a timeout will be thrown during connection attempt.
 But the test should work for the second time as the bootloader uses the same address if buttonless update is in use.

-1. nRF Master Control Panel (v2.1 or newer) will create the above files in your phone's file system in */Nordic Semiconductor* folder. **Note:** newly created files may not be visible on the PC when connected with USB.
+1. nRF Connect (nRF Master Control Panel v2.1 or newer) will create the above files in your phone's file system in */Nordic Semiconductor* folder. **Note:** newly created files may not be visible on the PC when connected with USB.
 This is beacuse Android must perform a scan of media files.
 Get the files from GitHub or trigger the media scanner manually: restart the phone/tablet or install and launch the *Rescan SD* application (or similar) from Google Play.
 2. Copy those files to your PC.
 You will use the *test.bat* to start the testing service.
 The sample may be used as a demo or a starting point.
 3. To prepare the nRF51 DK for the test flash the Soft Device and the DFU bootloader.
-  1. Flash the Soft Device s110 version 7.1.0 or newer (for example using nRF Go Studio)
+  1. Flash the Soft Device s110 version 8.0 or newer (for example using nRF Go Studio)
-  2. Flash the DFU Bootloader from SDK 7.1 or newer (both SD and Bootloader are available on http://www.nordicsemi.com website)
+  2. Flash the DFU Bootloader from SDK 9.0 or newer (both SD and Bootloader are available on http://www.nordicsemi.com website)
     - If you want to use the buttonless update in DFU bootloader from SDK 7.1, modify the *dfu_transport_ble.c* file in your bootloader source (you may have to unlock the file in Explorer first as it's READ ONLY by default).
     - Increase the **APP_DIRECTED_ADV_TIMEOUT** value to 50 (it's 5 by default) in line 62: `#define APP_DIRECTED_ADV_TIMEOUT             50`
     - Compile the modified Bootloader and flash the new HEX.